 Crustless ham and spinach quiche low carb meal that is perfect for getting your nutrients in and using up leftover ham!
-Not only is this crustless quiche healthy and gluten free, it’s also delicious and packed with lean protein and tons of vegetables.
+Not only is this crustless quiche healthy and gluten free, it's also delicious and packed with lean protein and tons of vegetables.
 Bring on the weeknights (or week day mornings) with this delicious dish!
-It’s packed with nutrients and will last beyond just a day or two!
-Super easy to reheat leftovers.
+Super easy to reheat leftover ham and spinach quiche.

 This post may contain affiliate links.
 This means if you click on a link and purchase something, I may earn a small commission from it.
 In the footer of this page is my full disclosure policy.

-- Make sure top is set-after removing the quiche from the oven, you will know if it is done or not by if the top is jiggling or not.
+- Make sure top is set-after removing the quiche from the oven, you will know if it is done or not by if the eggs are jiggling or not.
 If it is firm, then it is done.
-If it is still jiggiling, then it is not done and needs to go back in the oven for at least another 3-5 minutes.
+If it is still jiggling, then it is not done and needs to go back in the oven for at least another 3-5 minutes.
 If quiche will not set after that, try turning up the oven temperature.

 - Cook the vegetables first-if you are adding more vegetable than just the spinach, make sure to cook them first.
 This will prevent them from making your quiche watery because they will release the water while cooking in the skillet and not in the oven.

 - use full fat milk-do not use skim milk or 1% making this recipe.
 The egg mixture needs the fat to develop the custard consistency